thejoshuahendrix/codetest/README.md

 # codetest
-A code test I took for a React Developer position.
-It takes in financial data and returns several data points.
+A Node JS application that parses financial data and gives back key data points.

 It returns